-- granted, which must be used exclusively for the continuation of workers' remuneration; - Possibility of extending the deadlines for accountability, finalisation and exhibition of the project.
+- and employment of the most vulnerable technical professionals during crises of this nature.
+Here are the guarantees that this clause provides in case of stoppage: - granted, which must be used exclusively for the continuity of workers' remuneration; - Possibility of extending the deadlines for accountability, finalisation and exhibition of the project.